AndyHeardApps/Revertible/README.md

 By default, every change to a tracked object is stored as a separate version.
 This makes sense in most instances, such as adding or removing a value from a collection, but consider the case of a user typing in a text field.
 Each individual character added or removed from the string will be stored as a new version.
 This essentially means that every key press they do is a new version, and when attempting to undo changes, it will only undo one character at a time.
 This is more cumbersome than manually using the backspace key, and is not what users expect from an undo function.

 To overcome this, most versioning interfaces accept a debounce interval parameter.
-This prevents moddifications made in quick succession each being stored as a separate version, and instead groups them together in one bulk change.
+This prevents modifications made in quick succession each being stored as a separate version, and instead groups them together in one bulk change.
 In the typing example above, pressing the undo button on debounced typing will undo the previous burst of typing, instead of each character.

 Most versioning interfaces accept a `Duration` instance, with the exception of `@Versioning` which currently doesn't work with `Duration` due to a Swift compiler bug causing a crash when attempting to use the provided duration instance in the synthesized code.
-Therefore, for now, the `@Versioning` macro accepts a positive integer number of milliseconds for the deboucne interval.
+Therefore, for now, the `@Versioning` macro accepts a positive integer number of milliseconds for the debounce interval.

 Consider the following code, that aims to replicate rapid user typing: